 Shortly after crossing under the interstate, we passed a fenced off area with numerous “Stay Out” and “No Tresspassing” signs, one of which was spray-painted on a tank of some kind that was leaning against a rusty old car.
 Inside the area, there also appeared to be a shrine of some sort; a short monolith was inside of a square area.
 Nearby, huge flat-leafed cactus grew, the largest of that particular type of cactus I’ve ever seen.

-While not especially steep, it was an uphill hike essentially all of the 15 miles Quoi and I did today.
+Although not especially steep, it was an uphill hike almost all of the 15 miles Quoi and I did today.
 That said, there were a lot of great views during the climb, and once we got a bit away from Cajon Pass, the one persistent feature in the distance was the Lone Pine Canyon Road, which was essentially a straight line between Wrightwood and Cajon Pass.